 Horton Plains National Park is located between 2,100-2,300 metres above sea level in Sri Lanka’s central highlands.
 The mysterious looking plains are an expanse of misty grassland and are home to "World's End" which is considered to be the finest view in all of Sri Lanka.

 Located in the iconic Cultural Triangle on the Habarana to Polonnaruwa road, Minneriya National Park is most well known for its high population of elephants which is thought to be around 300 due to successful conservation work in recent years.
 The best time to visit the park is during the dry season from May to September when the animals are more active as they search for water.

-The Pinnawala Elephant Orphanage makes for an interesting visit en-route to Kandy and provides visitors with the best chance of seeing a large number of elephants at close quarters.
+The Pinnawala Elephant Orphanage is a common en-route stop to Kandy and provides visitors with the opportunity of seeing a large number of elephants at close quarters.